-Powerful English pop/rock vocalist, songwriter and acoustic guitarist now based in New York.
+Powerful British pop/rock vocalist, songwriter and acoustic guitarist now based in New York.
 Recent single was named Rolling Stone Magazine's "Song You Need To Know", with "gritty vocals that echo Rod Stewart."

 I'm an English vocalist and guitarist who has been working as professional musician for over 14 years in London, Los Angeles and New York.
-I have honed my voice into a powerful and strong soulful rock and pop vocal.
-Rolling Stone Magazine made my most recent single, Jacqueline, their Song You Need To Know, describing my "gritty vocals that echo Rod Stewart."
+I have honed my voice into a powerful and strong soulful rock and pop vocal, described by Rolling Stone as "gritty vocals that echo Rod Stewart."

 I am looking for clients to lend my recognizable vocal style too, and create songs that jump out from the speakers.